CLICK TO GO DIRECTLY TO that DAY☝︎

 DIFFERENT WAYS OF EATING

 Most people who go vegan are at least somewhat interested in their physical health and want to do what's best for their body.
-Because of this, you may have discovered a few different 'ways of eating'- or I guess we could say 'diet' to make it easier (but know that I am not referring to the typical short term, calorie restricting diet- I sometimes just use that word for simplification purposes)- within veganism.
+Because of this, you may have discovered a few different 'ways of eating' (or I guess we could say 'diet' to make it easier but know that I am not referring to the typical short term, calorie restricting diet- I sometimes just use that word for simplification purposes)- within veganism.
 I think it's a good idea for me to go over what the most common ones are and talk briefly about them.
-I am definitely not saying that you must eat one of these ways at all (or that the way you eat needs to have a label), I just want to make it easier for you when you're viewing a lot of online content that talks about these and you're like, 'okay what the heck do any of these even mean?'.
+I am definitely not saying that you must eat one of these ways at all because some of them can be quite unhealthy (or that the way you eat needs to have a label), I just want to make it easier for you when you're viewing a lot of online content that talks about these and you're thinking, 'okay what the heck do any of these even mean?'.

-Starch Solution: This is actually the name of a book by John McDougall (you may remember it from day 11) that I haven't personally read but promotes a starch based vegan diet.
+Starch Solution: This is actually the name of a book by John McDougall that I haven't personally read but promotes a starch based vegan diet.
 People may also use the term 'Starch Solution' to name their diet if they follow the guidelines in that book or perhaps if they just eat a starch based diet.

 Starch-Based: This is pretty self explanatory but people who eat this way just have a lot of their calories coming from starchy foods.

 Raw Vegan: Raw veganism is a diet where one does not consume any cooked food.
 For some the definition of cooked is anything heated to temperatures over 48 C or 118 F. This means that their diet consists of fruits, vegetables, nuts, seeds, and herbs.